-When using an iPhone X to make a payment, the iPhone user will double tap the sleep button on the right side of the phone.
+When using an iPhone X to make a payment, the iPhone user will double-tap the sleep button on the right side of the phone.
 Then they will need to look at their phone and authenticate themselves with Face ID.
 Currently, users touch the home button to do this with Touch ID.

-The face is the future
+Face ID is the future